TheAidanAu/TheAidanAu/README.md

 <h3>Hi 👋, I'm Aidan Au</h3>

 I'm a full-stack software engineer with 1 year of experience specializing in Javascript, React, Java, Sprint Boot, Python and Amazon Web Services (AWS).
 I enjoy tackling challenging problems that help make people's lives better.
-I have a background in Advertisitng/Digital Marketing/E-commerce.
+I have a background in Data Science/Advertisitng/Digital Marketing/E-commerce.
 You can check out some of my projects in the **Pinned Repos** below.

 - 🌱 My favorite book to learn Java is **Head First: Java**. **Effective Java** is also on my reading list.